 15 Weeks • 15 College Credits

-The Hybrid semester may be virtual, but there are no lecture halls at Verto.
-Paired with the high level of support all students receive on Verto semesters, you'll be setting yourself for success in college and beyond.
-Here are some of the unique features that make the Global Impact Semester truly the best way to start college:
+The Hybrid semester may be virtual, but there are no online lecture halls at Verto.
+As a first year student with Verto's dedicated support, you'll be set up for success in the rest of your college career and beyond.
+Here are some of the unique features that make the Global Impact Semester the best first year of college:

 Small Class Sizes

 There is no back row in a Verto classroom.
 With small class sizes of 25 students or less, you'll receive personalized guidance and support from Program Leaders, Academic Support Coaches, and your instructors.
 Verto faculty go beyond preparing you to meet academic outcomes and genuinely seek to help you reach your highest potential.